Simko Shikak: Defeat at Charah and assassination attempt

+Territorial expansion and governance

 Map showing the main locations and zones controlled by Simko Shikak during his revolt (1918–1922).

 By summer 1918, Simko had established his authority in the region west of Lake Urmia.
 In 1919, Simko sent a letter to the British civil commissioner of Iraq, demanding Kurdish independence.
 Also in 1919, Yusuf Adl Mukarram ul-Molk, the governor of Iranian Azerbaijan, devised a plot to kill Simko by sending him a present with a bomb hidden in it.
 At this time, government in Tehran tried to reach an agreement with Simko on the basis of limited Kurdish autonomy.
 Simko and his tribe, well-known as robbers and plunderers, specifically targeted Assyrian and Azerbaijani communities.
 Simko Shikak and his elder brother Jafar Agha did not loot indiscriminately, as the poor Kurds tended to have positive views of them, whereas the Assyrians and Azerbaijanis feared them.
 In 1919, Simko gave refuge to the family of Mahmud Barzinji when they fled to Iran.

 In December 1919, the multi-ethnic parts of West Azerbaijan province were extremely dangerous and riddled with ethnic violence.
 The cities of Salmas, Urmia, and Khoy, all made up of Kurds, Azerbaijanis, and Assyrians, saw the worst of tensions.
 The Kurds had the advantage, and there were telegrams of pleas from Azerbaijanis and Assyrians who grew increasingly worried.
 Later, Simko Shikak announced his planned invasion of Lakestan, namely Soltan Ahmad and Qarah Qeshlaq, both of which were inhabited entirely by ethnic Azerbaijanis.
 Lakestan is near Salmas, and its residents were either cattle breeders, farmers, or chiefs.
 In Lakestan, around 8,700 Azerbaijani locals prepared to confront Simko, although over 340 did not have weapons.
 Simko had nearly 4,000 Kurdish soldiers.
 On Friday, 19 December, the Kurds besieged the area, and the fighting lasted for two hours before the Kurds entered the city from all sides and began looting and pillaging.
 In the telegram that survivors of Lakestan sent to Tabriz, they claimed that 3,500 Azerbaijanis had died, with 2,000 of them being directly killed by Simko and the other 1,500 of them being frozen to death while trying to escape.
 The events created a strong shock in Tabriz.

 The Iranian Army later deployed to Lakestan and retook the region.
 In nearby settlements, during and after the Lakestan massacres, Kurds clashed with Azerbaijanis and Assyrians.
 Iran later reached a deal with Simko to stop his attacks, although he began attacking again shortly after.
 Immediately after, Simko led the invasion of Urmia, where the Kurds captured the city and massacred Assyrians and Azerbaijanis.
 The Afshar tribe submitted to Simko Shikak and his authority.

 In 1920, Simko told an American missionary "here I am living at the top of my mountain, my people eating grass, and no one about us but the false Russians, the false Turks and the false Persians.
 How can my voice reach Paris?
 You must carry my appeal.
 We need help and we look especially to America."